Manatee, Pinellas bars named in top 10 Beach Bars in Florida

 Rounding out the top three best beach bars was Jimmy B’s Beach Bar on St. Pete Beach.
 Jimmy B’s is one of only three Florida beach bars to make the Top 10 list since the beginning of the contest.

-Another popular staple of Pinellas County, Caddy’s on the Beach came in at No. 7.
-Caddy’s on the Beach is a 4 time Top 10 winner.
+Another popular staple of Pinellas County, Caddy’s on the Beach came in 7th.
+Caddy’s on the Beach is a four-time Top 10 winner.

 More than 200 different bars were listed.
 Votes were combined with Florida Beach Bar’s Pink Flamingo rating to create the winning list.